-7.5.2 describe the impact of the Industrial Revolution on industry and workers in the Maritimes and across Canada.
+7.5.2 describe the impact of the Industrial Revolution on industry and workers in Newfoundland and Labrador, the Maritimes, and across Canada

-- describe the typical workday, working conditions, and regulations for the following groups of workers: factory workers, resource industry workers, women and children in the work force - explain the emergence and development of the labour movement and unions in Canada - explain the impact that unions had on improving wages and working conditions
+- describe the typical workday, working conditions, and regulations for the following groups of workers: factory workers, resource industry workers, and women and children in the workforce - explain the emergence and development of the labour movement and unions in Canada - explain the impact that unions had on improving wages and working conditions

-• develop a class activity to help students understand the term "Industrial Revolution".
-Ask students to suggest words that they associate with each term and write them inside the appropriate circle, for example, industrial (products, factories, assembly line), and revolution (change, fast, new, technology).
-Then transfer all the words into a larger circle labeled "industrial revolution".
+• develop a class activity to help students understand the term "Industrial Revolution."
+Ask students to suggest words that they associate with each term and write them inside the appropriate circle, for example, "industrial" (products, factories, assembly line), and "revolution" (change, fast, new, technology).
+Then transfer all the words into a larger circle labelled "industrial revolution."
 Ask students to work in pairs or triads to develop a definition of "industrial revolution" using the words in the larger circle.

 • assume the role of a worker and collect information about a typical day in the workplace.
-Students may choose one of the following mediums to share their work day experiences.
+Students may choose one of the following mediums to share their workday experiences.
 Students should be encouraged to use a variety of techniques to give a realistic portrayal.

-Worker Roles Mediums child in a factory (cigar factory, broom factory) woman in a factory (sewing machines, mill loom, biscuit factory) man in a factory (steel mill, car plant, meat packing) transportation worker (sailor, railway worker) reader's theatre monologue with props and costumes tape of sounds from the workplace visual images of a day at work authentic or recreated artifacts from the workplace
+Worker Roles Mediums child in a factory (cigar factory, broom factory) woman in a factory (sewing machines, mill loom, biscuit factory) man in a factory (steel mill, car plant, meat packing plant) tranportation worker (sailor, railway worker) reader's theatre monologue with props and costumes tape of sounds from the workplace visual images of a day at work authentic or recreated artifacts from the workplace

-• write a persuasive letter on behalf of your fellow workers to your employer voicing the concerns that they have.
-(Students should focus on a specific workplace and the related issues).
+• write a persuasive letter on behalf of their fellow workers to their employer voicing the concerns that they have.
+(Students should focus on a specific workplace and the related issues.)

 Checklist: Writing a Letter to the Editor

-Criteria Yes Not Yet
+Criteria Not Yet

 Are my opening sentences strong and purposeful?

 Am I clearly stating my opinion?

 Are there enough details to support my point of view?

 Am I arguing against opposite opinions?

 Am I sure who I need to persuade?

 Are my sentences written to create clear messages?

-Are my words well chosen for my message?
+Are my words well-chosen for my message?

+Have I checked my spelling, punctuation, grammar, and capitalization?

 • interview someone they know who is a member of a union.
-Before they ask them to reflect upon what they know already about unions, and what more they would like to find out.
+Before the exercise, ask them to reflect upon what they know already about unions and what more they would like to find out.
 The interview will help them to build on this knowledge.
 The following K-W-L chart will help them record their information.

-K-W-L Chart about the (identify the sector) What I know already What I want to learn What I learned
+K-W-L Chart about the (identify the sector) What I knowWhat I want to knowWhat I learned